infracost/docs/docs/terraform_cloud_enterprise.md

 ## Terraform workspaces

-If you use multiple Terraform workspaces, set the Terraform environment variable `INFRACOST_TERRAFORM_WORKSPACE` to select a workspace, this sets the [`TF_WORKSPACE`](https://www.terraform.io/docs/cli/config/environment-variables.html#tf_workspace) internally.
+If you use multiple Terraform workspaces, you can select a workspace by **either**:
+1. using the `--terraform-workspace` flag
+2. setting the `INFRACOST_TERRAFORM_WORKSPACE` environment variable, this sets the [`TF_WORKSPACE`](https://www.terraform.io/docs/cli/config/environment-variables.html#tf_workspace) internally.

 Only set this for multi-workspace deployments, otherwise it might result in the Terraform error "workspaces not supported".
 If you see this error, try running `unset INFRACOST_TERRAFORM_WORKSPACE` and `unset TF_WORKSPACE`.